Follow the step by step process or choose what situation that best describes you:

 Requirements and Standards

 Again, each Canadian law school has its own requirements and standards regarding the undergraduate education you must complete before applying to law school.
 Most have credit requirements, while others may require certain courses to be taken.
-Check with your law school’s policies for more information.
+Check with your chosen law school’s policies for more information.

 A Bachelor of Arts (BA) or Bachelor of Science (BS) in any field (or acceptable work towards such a degree) is usually sufficient for entry into a Canadian law school.
 Check with the individual law school that you are interested in attending for its policies.